 - All components should be ready.
 You need a big mixing bowl for this.
 Drain your pasta and add it to the bowl.
 Add broccoli and chicken and sauce to the bowl.
 Give it good mix to coat everything in the sauce.
 Add basil and mix again.
 Add parmesan shaker cheese and mix again.
 If you want more shaker cheese than the recipe calls for – go for it.

 - Serve immediately.
-I like freshly grated parmesan cheese as the final touch!
-You could save some basil too and add more to your plate if you like.
-It’s fantastic.
+I like freshly grated parmesan cheese as the final touch.
+Serve additional basil on the side for garnish.

 - The sauce is enough to generously coat all the pasta, chicken and broccoli and give it a fantastic flavor.
 If you want it saucier with enough to dip bread in, double the wine and chicken broth, let it reduce a little longer (maybe 3-5 more minutes).
 Once you add the chicken, you may need to add a bit more butter here (a tablespoon or two more).